Building Renode from source

 Creating packages

-The build script can create native packages only, i.e., you must run it on Windows to create an .msi installer package, on Linux for .deb, .rpm and .pkg.tar.xz packages or on macOS for the .dmg image.
+The build script can create native packages only, i.e., you must run it on Windows to create an .exe installer package, on Linux for .deb, .rpm and .pkg.tar.xz packages or on macOS for the .dmg image.

 Prerequisites